weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-aws.md

 ### Vectorization settings

-You can set vectorizer behavior using the `moduleConfig` section under each class and property:
+To configure vectorization for collections and properties, use the `moduleConfig` section in the collection definition.

 #### Class-level